georgenell/sensorReporter/README.md

 # sensorReporter
-A Python script that bridges sensors and actuators to MQTT and/or REST.
+A Python script that bridges sensors and actuators to MQTT, REST or Graphite (Carbon).
 It was written to support integrating remote sensors with openHAB 1.x, but it should support any remote hub that has a simple REST API or uses MQTT.

-The script currently supports MQTT and openHAB 1.x's REST API for publishing sensor readings and actuator results.
+The script currently supports MQTT, openHAB 1.x's REST API and Graphite's Carbon TCP API for publishing sensor readings and actuator results.
 It supports MQTT for receiving commands to activate actuators.

-The currently supported technologies are: Raspberry PI GPIO sensors and actuators, Bluetooth presence detection sensors, Dash Button presses, Roku IP address discovery, executing command line programs, DHT11/22 senors, and a hearbeat publisher.
+The currently supported technologies are: Raspberry PI GPIO sensors and actuators, Bluetooth presence detection sensors, Dash Button presses, Roku IP address discovery, executing command line programs, DHT11/22 sensors, DS18B20 sensors, and a hearbeat publisher.

 # Architecture
 The main script is sensorReporter.py. this script parses the configuration ini file and implements the main polling loop and thread management.
 During startup this script reads the ini file and creates instances of the indicated classes and passes them the arguments for that class.